Points of Pride

 - The Professional Development Laboratory allows evaluation of students in standardized and real patient encounters in a precise replica of an exam room.
 It was the first such facility in the nation, providing the prototype for clinical simulation training observation.

-- Southern Illinois University School of Medicine was the first to establish a MEDPREP program (1972), designed to help educationally and economically disadvantaged undergraduate students prepare for health professions schools.
+- Southern Illinois University School of Medicine established the nation's original MEDPREP program (1972), designed to help educationally and economically disadvantaged undergraduate students prepare for health professions schools.

 - Students from underrepresented groups in medicine averaged 25 percent at SIU for the most recent five-year period.
 SIU School of Medicine ranks above the 95th percentile among U.S. medical schools for percentage of graduates who are African American or Black.